Oregon Bans Topping Off

 While other states require benzene vapor controls at gas stations, Oregon has not developed such a policy.
 As a result, Oregonians are exposed to excessive amounts of benzene from refueling activities and car exhaust.

 While some may feel this new ban may intrude on their rights, many may not know they are simply wasting their money and further contributing to the detriment of their local air quality.
-Many thanks to the Oregon Toxics Alliance for their work in providing public education and support for this ban.
+Many thanks to the Beyond Toxics for their work in providing public education and support for this ban.

 Thoughts, Comments, Questions…